bertilmuth/requirementsascode/README.md

 ```

 The order of the statements has no significance.
-For handling exceptions instead of events, use the specific exception's class or Throwable.class.
+For handling exceptions instead of events, use the specific exception's class or ``` java Throwable.class ```.
-Use when before handles to define an additional condition that must be fulfilled.
+Use ``` java when ``` before handles to define an additional condition that must be fulfilled.

 ## Step 2: Create a runner and run the model:
 ``` java